Where you can experience the ancient indigenous and enduring Native cultures of our region

 – Director Patrick D. Lyons

-Our collections contain more than 3 million catalogued objects, curated for the education, inspiration, and enjoyment of current and future generations.
-ASM is the only institution in the country to have three separate collections honored as American Treasures, a fact that emphasizes the importance of ASM’s holdings to our nation’s shared cultural history.
+ASM's collections contain more than 3 million catalogued objects, curated for the education, inspiration, and enjoyment of current and future generations.
+ASM Is the only institution in the country to have three separate collections honored as American Treasures, a fact that emphasizes the Importance of ASM's holdings to our nation's shared cultural history.

 SOME OF OUR TOP PRIORITIES